Senior commander speaks to Taliban about evacuation | ExBulletin

 At least seven people died in three days of chaos at the airport, including two gunmen killed by US forces and Afghans who fell from the wheel shafts of a US fighter jet as it took off.
 Kirby said Monday that civil and military air operations were on hold for the time being, due to interference from people on the civilian side of the airport with takeoffs and landings.

-Kirby said the United States was sending yet another battalion to try to secure the airport, but said the total US deployments planned to protect evacuations through the airport would remain at 6,000.
-He gave no detail.
+Kirby said the United States was sending yet another battalion of around 1,000 troops to try to secure the airport, but said the total US deployments planned to protect evacuations through the airport would remain at 6,000.
+He gave no details.

 The US official who disclosed the direct talks between the United States and the Taliban said that at Sunday’s meeting in Qatar, McKenzie and the Taliban agreed to establish a deconfliction mechanism, an arrangement whereby operations d The evacuation at the airport could continue without interference from the new campaign leaders.